xavisolesoft/UdacityVR_Greek_Mythology_Museum/Documentation/Writeup.md

 #### Test questions

 - Does it feel like you are going to hit a wall?
-  - Yes, I think I will collide with one of the first door statue.
+  - No.
 - The movement causes you sickness or makes the environment look fuzzy?
-  - No.
+  - Yes, I the move speed is too high for me.

 #### Test feedback modifications

-The camera was centered on start position and the statues where moved to avoid the sensation of colliding with the statues.
+The position and rotation speed was decreased to give a more comfortable experience to the user.

 ### Iteration 5: Game mechanic